Graduate Federal Direct Plus Loans

 Determine how much you need to borrow and complete the Graduate PLUS Authorization Form.
 Submit the form to the Office of Financial Support and Scholarships for processing.
 Contact our office with questions on how to complete the form.
 Keep in mind that you will be responsible for repayment of this loan.

-Direct Graduate PLUS Authorization Forms
+Direct Graduate PLUS Authorization Form

 Step 2: Credit Decision

 A Graduate PLUS borrower must not have an adverse credit history so your information will be submitted to the Direct Loan Origination Center for a credit decision.
 A Graduate PLUS applicant who is determined to have an adverse credit history may still receive a Graduate PLUS Loan if he or she obtains an endorser who does not have an adverse credit history.
+Learn more about the adverse credit history definition for purposes of qualifying for a Direct PLUS loan.
+(PDF)

 Step 3: Complete Your Loan Documents